 Cycling on through enormous agricultural fields

-Whorls of spider webs fly around, the spider-young moves through the wind to another territory, thereby covering our bicycles in what looks like cotton candy.
-We spot many birds -Prairie Falcon, Northern Harrier, Swainsons Hawk- and the biggest I can almost recognize.
-Our ears will soon be filled with the howls of coyotes, their young trying to imitate and a beautiful, fun sound make us laugh.
+Whorls of spider webs fly around, the spider-young moves through the wind to another territory, thereby covering our bicycles in what looks like cotton candy. i spot many birds -Prairie Falcon, Northern Harrier, Swainsons Hawk- and the biggest I can almost recognize.
+Our ears will soon be filled with the howls of coyotes, their young trying to imitate and a beautiful, fun sound make me laugh.
 I accidentally sit down in a cactus and am surprised by the precisely grabbing needles, a wonderful job done by nature.
 When the spectacular light of the evening turns into a million starry sky it soon gets cold.
-We wrap ourselves under the cover of the tent and we sleep on, watching a rabbit flipping its white tale at us.
+I wrap myselves under the cover of the tent and sleep on, watching a rabbit flipping its white tail.
 The silence unwrap itself as a soapy bell around my ears.
 The space is so enormous that a human brain seem not to comprehend.
 When I look around it is with a bright blue background, or a deep black surrounded by downward flashes of light.
-The notion of free style camping and the Earth to make our home when and where we want is absolute.
+The notion of free style camping and the earth to make my home when and where I want is absolute.

 The Mexican -or Oman or Liberia- feel

 White buses drive through the agricultural fields, buses like the yolk yellow ‘Blue Bird’ school bus.
 Those white buses carry Mexican immigrants who work on the fields.
-Many of the people might be illegal and sometimes when we ask them for water they only speak Spanish but our smiles are always received by warm genuine grins and waves of their arms.
+Many of the people might be illegal and sometimes when I ask them for water they only speak Spanish but my smile is always received by warm genuine grins and waves of their arms.
 It reminds me of the emirates, or Oman.
-Sometimes I am even reminded of cycling in Liberia, when we pass shacks built-in sand, when I see the curbs painted fresh yellow and the bright white line in the middle of the road, the mess of electricity wires above the street, thew wooden buildings.
-The America we cycle through shows little abundance, rather a sad poorness.
+Sometimes I am even reminded of cycling in Liberia, when I pass shacks built-in sand, when I see the curbs painted fresh yellow and the bright white line in the middle of the road, the mess of electricity wires above the street, thew wooden buildings.
+The America I cycle through shows little abundance, rather a sad poorness.
 Except for the RV’s, ‘recreation’ vehicles the size of a luxury coach -about twice the size of a Mexican school bus- often outfitted with a car dragged behind it, or a buggy, or motorbikes, or a boat, or all.
 America is the land of plenty, right?!

 A little conversation along the road

-‘You can eat everything, I imagine?’ asks a young Canadian woman feeding her slightly over weighted Labrador a vanilla ice-cream at a large, terrible loud and cigarette smelling gas-station where I am fed a Cinnabon by Ton.
+‘You can eat everything, I imagine?’ asks a young Canadian woman feeding her slightly over weighted Labrador a vanilla ice-cream at a large, terrible loud and cigarette smelling gas-station while eating a Cinnabon roll.

-‘Yes, we start the day with cookies or muffins,’ Ton answers, while I think of the innumerable times we had fries and quesadillas, burrito’s and sometimes cookies with a date shake.
+‘Yes, I start the day with cookies or muffins,’ I answers, while I think of the innumerable times I had fries and quesadillas, burrito’s and sometimes cookies with a date shake.

 The Mojave desert

 America is far from cheap, having taken a step back from my beloved budgetary reign.
 Food can be incredible good and I try not to economize on Medjoul dates, dried fruit like banana, ginger, papaya and mango and carbo-chunks with spirulina from a health shop in Joshua Tree.
 Those items goes particularly well on 100 mile stretches without services.
-We could, of course, ride those barren expanses in 2 days but we prefer to take it real easy.
+I could, of course, ride those barren expanses in 2 days but I prefer to take it real easy.
 Enjoying breakfasts of home-made fries with loads of mayonnaise.
-We ample the warmth of the morning sun while building camp fires, afterward washing the pan and pot with sand.
-We prefer to stop long enough before it gets dark, so we can take in the heart of the Mojave where colors rivals with one and another without envy.
-The route around Joshua Tree is much more interesting than the park itself, it’s void of traffic and we have no trouble with arranged camping spots.
-We have Nature áll to ourselves, instead of lipsticked woman in the toilet building shrieking out: ‘You came all the way from Mecca by bicycle!
+Ampling the warmth of the morning sun while building camp fires, afterward washing the pan and pot with sand.
+I prefer to stop long enough before it gets dark, so I can take in the heart of the Mojave where colors rivals with one and another without envy.
+The route around Joshua Tree is much more interesting than the park itself, it’s void of traffic and I have no trouble with arranged camping spots.
+I have nature áll to myself, instead of lipsticked woman in the toilet building shrieking out: ‘You came all the way from Mecca by bicycle!
 Oh, I would love to cycle too!’

-We pass through Glamis, a sandy desert shop catering to a RV camp and a dune-buggy community where one package of crackers ‘Original Premium with Sea Salt’ costs $6.25.
+I pass through Glamis, a sandy desert shop catering to a RV camp and a dune-buggy community where one package of crackers ‘Original Premium with Sea Salt’ costs $6.25.
 The two women who run the shop are talking to a guy on Skype.
 I think the cashier dressed in a thin evening gown is in love with him.
 His soft voice is able to produce a yell over Skype: ‘Wow!
 45 dollar!
 You can close the shop for today.
-What did they all buy?!’
-Along the crackers we bought smoked oysters in vegetable oil, potatoes and real mayonnaise.
-They do have an enormous selection of all kind of Slime Tubes too, but we don’t need any since we are carrying enough (although with the wrong valve which we don’t know yet).
+What did she all buy?!’
+Along the crackers I bought smoked oysters in vegetable oil, potatoes and real mayonnaise.
+They do have an enormous selection of all kind of Slime Tubes too, but I don’t need any since I am carrying enough (although with the wrong valve which I don’t know yet).

 It’s all creosote and cacti, thank you Slime Tubes!

-Not far after entering Arizona we are surrounded by cactus.
+Not far after entering Arizona I am surrounded by cactus.
 In the beginning I stop at each and every one, only to find out that the next cactus is bigger, taller and more beautiful than the previous one.
-When we are on a wide sandy track with washboard, encircled by cacti on both sides, we choose a cactus in the far distance and make that our camp for the day.
-That’s how we usually do things.
+When I am on a wide sandy track with washboard, encircled by cacti on both sides, I choose a cactus in the far distance and make that my camp for the day.
+That’s how I usually do things.
 Between giant saguaro cacti, reaching up to 20 meters in height and 150 years in age feels unreal.
-Once underneath our sleeping bags, quickly becoming wet once the sun has gone down, we again hear coyotes skirting their territory.
-Footsteps of deer and a desert fox marks our camp when we wake up.
-Not that we got to see the fox, but the evidence is clear by a tiny heap of poo…
+Once underneath my sleeping bag, quickly becoming wet once the sun has gone down, I again hear coyotes skirting their territory.
+Footsteps of deer and a desert fox marks my camp when I wake up.
+Not that got to see the fox, but the evidence is clear by a tiny heap of poo…

 We cycled this part of USA in November 2014, to be continued…